margaretmf/margaretmf.github.io/poetry.md

 ## The Freerider ##
 She's a woman who can stand on her own two feet.
-She knows how to straddle a horse alone block and tackle like a true innovator and gain dominion over her heart.
+She knows how to straddle a horse alone, block and tackle like a true innovator, and gain dominion over her heart.
 She may have made mistakes in the past but there's a golden light in her heart